SlanderKun/Flood-Fill-Algorithm/README.md

 ## Description

-This site is joke, you can try yourself.
+This site is joke, you can try it yourself.
 I recommend that you enjoy watching it.

 ##### made by SlanderKun